 It is crucial to review the complete list of the medications you are taking with your physician before surgery.
 If there are any changes to this list prior to surgery, please notify your physician.
 We need to have an updated list at all times when you are scheduled for surgery.

-If you are taking medications for heart or blood clotting conditions, including Coumadin (warfarin), aspirin, or anti-platelet medication, please discuss your medications with your doctor prior to discontinuing.
-Your physician may need to speak with your prescribing physician so we can determine how your medications should be managed before and after surgery.
+If you take medicines for heart or blood clotting conditions, such as Eliquis, Coumadin (warfarin), aspirin, or antiplatelet medicine, you must consult with your doctor.
+It’s always smart to discuss your treatment with your doctor before discontinuing any medicine.
+Your doctor may need to speak with your prescribing professional.
+This helps doctors know how to manage your medicines before and after surgery.

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 972-556-0555 to make an appointment.
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 972-556-0555 to make an appointment.